syncfusion-content/wpf-docs/wpf/SfMultiColumnDropDown/Features.md

 <tr>
 <td>
 SelectionChanged</td><td>
-This event is raised when the Selection is changed.The SelectionChanged event handler receives two arguments, namely Sender and SelectionChangedEventArgs{{ '_,_' | markdownify }} as objects.The SelectionChangedEventArgs object contains the following properties:* SelectedIndex: Gets the selected index of the SfDataGrid in the DropDownPopup.* SelectedItem: Gets the selected item of the SfDataGrid in the DropDownPopup.</td></tr>
+This event is raised when the Selection is changed.The SelectionChanged event handler receives two arguments, namely Sender and SelectionChangedEventArgs{{{ ''_,_'' | markdownify }}} as objects.The SelectionChangedEventArgs object contains the following properties:* SelectedIndex: Gets the selected index of the SfDataGrid in the DropDownPopup.* SelectedItem: Gets the selected item of the SfDataGrid in the DropDownPopup.</td></tr>
 </table>
 #### How To